 Use these search terms in a standard Google search to find competing sites that are ranking for those keywords.
 Then head back to Google's Keyword Planner, and enter those competitors' URLs in the "landing page" field, and spin out some more choice long-tail keyword suggestions.

 Another fantastic option with Google Analytics is mining on-site searches, and this post goes into greater length on the topic.

-Ever since Google took away “not provided” from Analytics, GWT has become the go-to source for additional search query options.
-Many tools on the market, such as Raven and Moz, use this data to gather intelligent reports on potential keywords.
+Ever since Google took away "not provided" from Analytics, GSC has become my go-to source for additional search query opportunities.
+Many tools on the market use this data to gather intelligent reports on potential keywords.

-Open up GWT and navigate to “Search Traffic” then “Search Queries” to see the keyword traffic already hitting your website.
+Open up GSC and navigate to the Performance section to see the keyword traffic already hitting your website.
 Make sure to select "Average Position" on the chart displayed.

-Navigate to the “Keyword Research” menu, then choose the “Related” sub-menu.
-After you enter your keyword term, you will have 12 month volume date, CPC costs, and much more.
-I highly recommend this tool as part of your overall SEO strategy and to find long tail keywords in your industry.
+Navigate to the "Keyword Research" menu, then choose the "Related" sub-menu.
+After you enter your keyword term, you will have a 12-month volume date, CPC costs, and much more.
+I highly recommend this tool as part of your overall SEO strategy and to find long-tail keywords in your industry.